 See how meaty that seitan looks?
 It’s so weird.

-Being a vegetarian, I use an anchovy-free Worcestershire sauce from Biona.
-It’s tricky to track down (you either need to go to a health food store or order online) but really worth having around.
+Being a vegetarian, I use an anchovy-free Worcestershire sauce.
+Mine was from the brand Biona.
+It can be tricky to track down (you either need to go to a health food store or order online) but really worth having around.

 - 1 head of napa cabbage / chinese leaf / any soft cabbage, shredded and rinsed